 It probably doesn’t come as too much of a surprise that one of the top things to do in Polson is taking a boat out onto the lake for a fun, leisurely day boating around the pristine glacial waters.

 While boating around the lake, there are numerous activities to do.
 Go water skiing, do some fishing, bring a paddle board and get some exercise, dock at a state park and go swimming, and even visit an island where wild horses live (aptly called Wild Horse Island, located in the southwest part of the lake).

-Right off of Main Street in Polson is Sacajawea Park, names after the woman who helped guide Lewis and Clark through this region back in the early 1800s.
+Right off of Main Street in Polson is Sacajawea Park, named after the woman who helped guide Lewis and Clark through this region back in the early 1800s.

 Point Salish Park

 If you’re looking for a more traditional lakefront beach, head from Sacajawea to the adjacent Point Salish Park where you’ll find a rocky beach and a long fishing pier.